aahJohnson/aahJohnson/README.md

 - 👋 Hi, I’m Adam Johnson, @aahJohnson
 - 👀 I’m interested in front-end software development
 - 🌱 I’m currently mastering react js while studying more back-end related subjects, mainly in java
-- 📫 Reach me at johnson9438@gmail.com
+- 📫 Reach me at aahjohnson@proton.me

 <!---
 aahJohnson/aahJohnson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.